costajob/app-servers/README.md

 ##### Considerations
 Crystal language recorded the best lap of the pack, outperforming more mature languages such as GO and Java of about 25% of throughput.
-This fact is more surprising considering the language is still in its beta and executes on a single process only (and also opens up questions about concurrency VS parallelism).
+This fact is more surprising considering the language executes on a single process only (opening questions about concurrency VS parallelism model).

 ### Jetty
 To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container (faster, and simpler, than Tomcat).

 ##### Bootstrap
-I followed the minimal Hello World [tutorial](http://www.eclipse.org/jetty/documentation/9.2.2.v20140723/advanced-embedding.html) by Eclipse.
+I followed the minimal Hello World tutorial by Eclipse.

 ##### Considerations
 I know Java is pretty fast nowadays: thousands of optimizations have been done to the JVM and many corporates have invested too much in Java to leave it behind.